 The most decadent room at Hotel Imperial is the Presidential Suite on the 6th floor.
 If you were a Russian Grand Prince this is where you stayed.
 There is also a fantastic breakfast buffet.

 There are several floors devoted to treatment rooms of different types and experts everywhere.
 12 of the springs in the area are directly pumped into the hotel.
-And there is a pool and whirlpools!
+And there is a pool and whirlpools.

 Hotel Imperial Czech Republic has its own cable car that goes directly down to the city centre of Karlovy Vary and to the Hot Springs.
 This is the oldest funicular in Europe and dates back to 1903.

-There is a 24-hour assistant, doctor’s offices and really almost everything you would find in a hospital apart from an operating theatre!
+There is a 24-hour assistant, doctor’s offices and really almost everything you would find in a hospital apart from an operating theatre.

 Top Photography Tip: Ask at reception if you are able to visit the tower.
 This is definitely the best place to take photos of the lovely town of Karlovy Vary Czech Republic.

-Grandhotel Pupp Karlovy Vary is a stunning Neo-Baroque building which sits in a small square.
+Grandhotel Pupp Karlovy Vary is a stunning Neo-Baroque building that sits in a small square.
 The hotel even has its own concert hall!
-No wonder some of the James Bond film Casino Royale were shot here!
+No wonder some of the James Bond film Casino Royale was shot here.

 Additionally, Grandhotel Pupp has recently opened a new wellness centre with a relaxation pool and sauna.
 There are also steam baths, an ice fountain, experience showers, and a relaxation room.

 The rooms at Grandhotel Pupp Czech Republic have top quality furnishings and are very high end.
-Bathrobe and slippers of course!
+Bathrobe and slippers of course.

 There are several restaurants and bars in the hotel.
-They also offer an outstanding buffet breakfast!
-And they even have their own shopping arcade!
-What a hotel!
+They also offer an outstanding buffet breakfast.
+And they even have their own shopping arcade – what a hotel.

 Where to Eat in Karlovy Vary

 Restaurant Prague at Hotel Imperial does an outstanding buffet dinner.
 It is relatively healthy but there are also some excellent desserts.

-2. Czech Republic Spa Towns – Mariánské Láznê
+2. Mariánské Láznê

 In addition to its amazing variety of spa treatments and experiences, Marianske Lazne is also home to a stunning town centre filled with buildings from the first half of the 19th century as well as gorgeous parks.

 Each hotel has its own medical team and spa treatments.
 There are underground tunnels that connect all the hotels in Marianske Lazne.

 Marianske Lazne Spa Hot Springs

 The Marie Spring CO2 gas is applied in the form of a dry carbon gas bath.
 It can also be taken as a group in the dry carbonated pool where the gas rises around you whilst you inhale oxygen through your nose.

-Peat or mud is also one of the specialities of the Marianske Lazne region.
+Peat or mud is also one of the specialties of the Marianske Lazne region.
 This is applied as peat packs or wraps.
 These are used for 20-30 minutes once the mud reaches 40 degrees.